CU-DBMI/set-website/_posts/2025-06-12-introducing-uv.md

          : distutils removed <br> (Python 3.12)
 -->

 {% include figure.html image="images/python_env_mgmt_timeline.png" width="100%" caption="Python packaging and environment management has evolved since the year 2000.
-It includes many different styles and ecosystems." %}
+It includes many different styles and ecosystems.
+Note: This timeline is schematic; events are plotted at their calendar years but the spacing is not to scale." %}

 Python environment management has drastically changed since the year 2000.
 We provide the below timeline synopsis of some of the bigger changes to this domain for Python.